 You’re probably wondering why some people experience certain symptoms and why the intensity of those symptoms differs.
 In reality, there are many factors involved that contribute to hangover severity.
 Those factors include:

 It’s believed that your mood before you start drinking can also determine how intense your hangover is.
 For example, if you’re angry or upset when you start drinking, you may be more likely to experience a hangover.
-This is because your mood can affect the enzymes in your stomach that are responsible for processing alcohol.⁵ It’s also common for feelings of anxiety, stress, or anger to become exacerbated during a hangover.
+This is because your mood can affect the enzymes in your stomach that are responsible for processing alcohol.⁵ It’s also common for feelings of anxiety, stress, or anger to increase while recovering from a heavy drinking session.
 This is because your brain’s “happiness chemicals” can become depleted once the initial effects of alcohol wear off.
 Also, perhaps more surprisingly, hangovers can also lead to an increase in risky, thrill-seeking behavior.
-Researchers believe this because many people have reduced executive functioning during a hangover, which influences their decision making.
+Researchers believe this because many people have reduced executive functioning after drinking heavily, which influences their decision making.

 Other Drug Use